 Employees should note that the above circumstances regarding refusal to test for alcohol or drugs are only applicable to DOT testing.
-If an employee refuses to take a non-DOT test or to sign a non-DOT form, it is not considered a refusal to take a DOT test.
-There are no consequences under DOT agency regulations for refusing to take a non-DOT test.
+If an employee refuses to take a non-DOT test or to sign a non- DOT form, it is not considered a refusal to take a DOT test.
+There are no consequences under DOT regulations for refusing to take a non-DOT test.

-WHAT HAPPENS WHEN AN EMPLOYEE IS FOUND TO HAVE A POSITIVE RESULT OR REFUSES TO SUBMIT TO A DRUG AND/OR ALCOHOL TEST?
+RESULT OR REFUSES TO SUBMIT TO A DRUG AND/OR ALCOHOL TEST?